 Not at all!
 Convo brings in some awesome guest speakers and it’s a great way to get together with the student body.
 However, it’s not the only way to fulfill your credit requirement.

 Like we mentioned earlier, worship events such as Vespers, dorm worships, Week of Prayer, and LifeGroup Bible studies all count for convo credit.
 Other organizations on campus, like the Student Association, sometimes host events that offer credit.
 And Southern has lots of awesome concerts that also count.

 How do I know where to go?

 Every week, there will be a sign for the Thursday convo letting you know who’s coming and what’s interesting about them.
 If you like to plan ahead, you can see a semester calendar with all the speakers online.
 You can also see a list of the musical events online.
 The calendars include times and locations.
-Most Thursday convos are in the Iles Gym, but a few convos and most concerts are in Collegedale church.
-To find out about other events, check the bulletin boards, the student newspaper, and your SAU email.
+Most Thursday convos are in the Iles Gym, but a few convos and most concerts are in the Collegedale Church.
+To find out about other events, check the bulletin boards, the student newspaper, and your Southern email.

 What happens if I don’t get all the credits?

 It’s important to stay on top of your convo credits.
 Every credit you’re missing at the end of the semester costs $5.
-If you have less than 50% of the required credits at midterm, there may be a hold on your account.
+If you have less than 50 percent of the required credits at midterm, there may be a hold on your account.
 That means you can’t register for classes next semester.
 And if you’re already registered, your registration may be cancelled.
 If you don’t have enough credits by a certain time, students services will let you know in an email.

 Can I have the required credit amount reduced?